PRINCIPAL AREAS OF EXPERTISE

 Fellow of the American Association for the Advancement of Science (AAAS).

-Karl V. Karlstrom Outstanding Educator Award from the Association of Computing Machinery (ACM), 2012.
+Karl V. Karlstrom Outstanding Educator Award, ACM, 2012.
 The Karlstrom Award recognizes educators who have “advanced new teaching methodologies; effected new curriculum development in Computer Science and Engineering; or contributed to ACM’s educational mission.”

-Taylor Booth Education Award from the Institute for Electrical and Electronic Engineers Computer Society (IEEE-CS), 2012.
-The Taylor Booth award is given annually to recognize and “outstanding record in computer science and engineering education.”
+Taylor Booth Education Award, Institute for Electrical and Electronic Engineers Computer Society (IEEE-CS), 2012.
+The Taylor Booth award is given annually to recognize an “outstanding record in computer science and engineering education.”

-Laurance and Naomi Carpenter Hoagland Prize, 2004.
-The Hoagland Prize focuses specifically on the teaching of undergraduates and is awarded annually to a “member of Stanford’s faculty who excels in this activity as an opportunity to pursue new directions in teaching that will benefit Stanford undergraduates on a continuing basis.”
+Laurance and Naomi Carpenter Hoagland Prize, Stanford University, 2004.
+This award focuses specifically on the teaching of undergraduates and is awarded annually to a “member of Stanford’s faculty who excels in this activity as an opportunity to pursue new directions in teaching that will benefit Stanford undergraduates on a continuing basis.”

-John A. and Cynthia Fry Gunn University Fellow in Undergraduate Education, 2002.
-Stanford established the University Fellowships in Undergraduate Education “to reward faculty who make truly outstanding contributions to Stanford’s undergraduate experience.”
-This fellowship was one of the inaugural eight fellowships awarded under this program.
+John A. and Cynthia Fry Gunn University Fellow in Undergraduate Education, Stanford University, 2002.
+These fellowships were established “to reward faculty who make truly outstanding contributions to Stanford’s undergraduate experience.”
+My fellowship was one of the inaugural eight fellowships awarded under this program.

-Dinkelspiel Award, Stanford University, 1998.
-The Lloyd W. Dinkelspiel Award recognizes “distinctive and exceptional contributions to undergraduate education at Stanford University.”
+Lloyd W. Dinkelspiel Award, Stanford University, 1998.
+This award recognizes “distinctive and exceptional contributions to undergraduate education at Stanford University.”
 Two awards are made each year at commencement “to the faculty or staff members adjudged to have made the most distinctive contribution to the development and enrichment of undergraduate education in the broadest sense.”

-Founders’ Award, Computer Professionals for Social Responsibility, June 1996.
+Founders’ Award, Computer Professionals for Social Responsibility (CPSR), June 1996.
 The text of the citation indicates that the award is made “in appreciation of his enduring commitment to providing the public and policymakers with realistic assessments of the power, promise, and problems of information technology.”

-Bing Fellow Award, Stanford University, 1993-1995.
-The Bing Fellowship was established “to recognize excellence in teaching and a committed interest to the teaching of undergraduates.”
+Bing Fellowship, Stanford University, 1993-95.
+This fellowship was created “to recognize excellence in teaching and a committed interest to the teaching of undergraduates.”

 National Merit Scholar, 1969.